 - Fiscal responsibility ensures the continued provision of services.

-- Our seniors are our most valuable resource.
+- Our clients are our most valuable resource.

 - We are accountable to those we serve.